 Remember, complexity is not necessarily measured by the quantity of each of these attributes that exist in a given system, but by how much total energy must be expended to make the system work (or not work) with the actual attributes contained within the system.
 And what is this energy I am referring too?
 That would be the human effort, money and time required to operate and manage that system.
 (For a general overview of system thinking, see my previous post “Who does the thinking around here anyway?”).

 I outlined a summary of the “Rules-in-Use” in my last post, but I will now cover each of them in more detail.
+(For your convenience, I will cover each Rule in an individual separate post, except Rules 4 and 5 which will be combined into one post).
 I will also try to illustrate how each of these rules assist in managing the various attributes of a complex adaptive system.
 (For a general overview of Spear’s “Rules-in-Use”, see pages 32 – 39 in his dissertation – the PDF page numbers not the actual paper).